BrodyMacfarlane/Angular-Chart/README.md

 ###Attention:
 I do not claim that all of the information I have on the chart is correct.
-If you see something wrong, or that could be phrased more clearly, please report it to the known bugs section, and I will get to fixing that.
+If you see something wrong, or that could be phrased more clearly, please report it to the issues section, and I will get to fixing that.

 I hope this chart comes to be a useful tool in our early Angular Development life, and wish you all the best of luck in your applications!